The Concept of Buddhist Gods

 Chenrezig is also known as Avalokitesvara and he is an embodiment of the Buddha’s compassion.
 Chenrezig has chosen to indefinitely delay his entrance into Nirvana until universal cessation of all suffering is achieved.

 Upon realizing the immensity of his vow, it is believed that Chenrezig imploded into thousands of pieces.
 Amitabha Buddha pieced him back together again so he would be better prepared to accomplish the task at hand.
 This is how Avalokitesvara became the Buddhist god with many arms.

 Depictions of Chenrezig can vary.
 In fact, some depictions of him have 1000 arms and others are limited to 4 arms.
 Additionally, he is sometimes depicted with 11 heads so he can better hear and see the suffering of all sentient beings.
 Until his goal is achieved he will serve to fill the gap between Shakyamuni Buddha and the Buddha of the future – Meitreya.

-Avalokitesvara is the most venerable and well known of all Mahayana Buddhist deities.
+Avalokitesvara is the most venerable and well known of all Mahayana Buddhist gods.
 Since his origination in India, he has spread eastwards and been widely accepted into other Asian counties.

 However, he is not always depicted as a male and in China, Avalokitesvara has chosen to take female form.
 As a result, Avalokitesvara has become the most popular of Chinese Buddhist deities known as Guanyin.
 Additionally, Guanyin has been widely accepted in Japanese and Korean Buddhist beliefs.